-Note: outpatient family doctor visits and outpatient specialist visits in primary care are referred to as planned ambulatory care.
+Notes: outpatient family doctor visits and outpatient specialist visits in primary care are referred to as planned ambulatory care.
+The income groups labelled I-V are defined in Table 3.

 Source: MOLHSA.

 3.1.4 The role of private health insurance